AC power: Active, reactive, apparent, and complex power in sinusoidal steady-state

-In a simple alternating current (AC) circuit consisting of a source and a linear time-invariant load, both the current and voltage are sinusoidal at the same frequency.
+For a simple alternating current (AC) circuit in steady-state; consisting of a source and a linear time-invariant load, both the current and voltage are sinusoidal at the same fixed frequency, given by:

+with $|V|$ and $|I|$ the RMS, $V$ and $I$ the phasors and $\varphi$ the phase shift between the voltage and current.
+The instantaneous power is given by the product:

 If the load is purely resistive, the two quantities reverse their polarity at the same time.
-At every instant the product of voltage and current is positive or zero, the result being that the direction of energy flow does not reverse.
+Hence, the instantaneous power is always positive, such that the direction of energy flow does not reverse and always is toward the resistor.
 In this case, only active power is transferred.

 If the load is purely reactive, then the voltage and current are 90 degrees out of phase.
 For two quarters of each cycle, the product of voltage and current is positive, but for the other two quarters, the product is negative, indicating that on average, exactly as much energy flows into the load as flows back out.
 There is no net energy flow over each half cycle.
 In this case, only reactive power flows: There is no net transfer of energy to the load; however, electrical power does flow along the wires and returns by flowing in reverse along the same wires.
 The current required for this reactive power flow dissipates energy in the line resistance, even if the ideal load device consumes no energy itself.
 Practical loads have resistance as well as inductance, or capacitance, so both active and reactive powers will flow to normal loads.